EOSullivanBerlin/BankTechTest/README.md

 # Bank Tech Test

 ### About
-Tech test to practice OOD and TDD.
+Tech test to practice OOD, TDD and tech tests in week 10 of MA.

 Clone the repo.
-Then:
+Then in the Javascript console:

 ```Javascript Console